alanMcWilliam/REQUITE_RAanalysis/README.md

 also availab le Brian Langs R code for calculating the PRS and weighted PRS scores for all REQUITE patients using the data published in this paper: https://www.nature.com/articles/nature12873#Sec15

+keep common variables for cross dataset
+REQUITE to select further for exploratory models

+Look at A Bartons new list - paper published?